 - Work together with local jurisdictions to create reforms to tax assessment policies

-- Support establishment of programs to provide financing for or subsidize development of accessory dwelling units targeted for occupancy by lower-income households
+- Support the establishment of programs to provide financing for or subsidize the development of accessory dwelling units targeted for occupancy by lower-income households

 - Establish Housing Trust Funds (HTFs): APA supports funding the HTFs via the direct allocation from general funds and issuing housing bonds at the local and state level